nigelaclarke/DermatologySelfCaptureTools/README.md

 # What we're looking for

 We would like to see this project be developed and help patients.
 If you are interested in pursuing this as a company, please contact us and we would be happy to help.

+# LLM Generated Content
+Portions of this repository were created with the assistance of ChatGPT and comparable tools.
+Any resemblance to other works is unintentional and may be removed upon request.
+Please notify us, and we will take necessary action.